TH3Mjuss/Nao-Tell-me-a-story/README.md

 ## Install notes
 ### The Python way
 First change the IP adress in the code to the one given by your robot.
 Then run the the python script in /src/ by running the following commands in your terminal:

     chmod +x Le\ vieux\ grand-père.py
-    ./Le\ vieux\ grand-père.py
+    ./Le\ vieux\ grand-père.py --ip XXX.XXX.XXX.XXX --port XXXX

 ### Using Choregraphe
 Simply load the project located in /pkg/.